JulianKP12/Chatroom/README.md

 Just a little quick demo of using sockets to create a simple chatroom

+### Installation:

+just clone the client.exe file and run it, that's all there is to it!
+The connection.py and server.py files aren't necessary to run the exe

 ### Bugs:

 There's a whole lot of bugs with this version and it'll be really easy to break the chatbox,